- Campus Life

 The major in Speech-Language Pathology requires a minimum of 53 credits of coursework.
 Elective coursework in the summer is strongly encouraged to better prepare students for internships and professional employment.
 (See attached list of courses offered/required by the department.)

-If you would like more information about communication disorders and sciences at SUNY Plattsburgh please contact:
+If you would like more information about the graduate program in communication disorders and sciences at SUNY Plattsburgh please contact:

 Raymond Domenico, Chair